Get to Know Dr. Charles Mulligan

 His military background added to his interest in thoracic trauma and thoracic oncology.
 He has a special interest in lung cancer, and also mesothelioma, a rare cancer caused by asbestos exposure.

-An estimated one-third of all mesothelioma cases in the United States affect veterans.
+An estimated one-third of all mesothelioma lawsuits in the United States are filed by veterans.
 Many of those were exposed during their time in the military.
 Every branch of the service made extensive use of asbestos, particularly for its heat resistance and fire-retardant qualities.

 Mulligan is the author or co-author of numerous articles, abstracts and presentations, including a 2010 critique of “Wartime Thoracic Injury: Perspectives in Modern Warfare.”
 In his comments, Mulligan discussed the differences between wounds treated in Afghanistan and wounds treated in Iraq.
 He also discussed the positive effects he saw from the latest body armor and how this related to thoracic trauma.